-(3) Represents the grant date fair value determined pursuant to FASB ASC Topic 718, based on the closing price of our common stock on the applicable grant date.
-The closing price of our common stock on June 19, 2023 was \$78.50 per share.
-See Note 12 to the notes to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2023 filed with the Securities and Exchange Commission for a discussion of all assumptions made in the calculation of this amount.
+- Reflects awards under the Annual Bonus Plan.
+Please see the discussion under "Compensation Discussion & Analysis Elements of Executive Compensation - Annual Bonuses" for more information.
+Please also refer to column 5 of the Summary Compensation Table. - (2) Reflects threshold, target and maximum PSUs granted to our NEOs in 2024, which will vest on March 1, 2027.
+The actual number of units that vest will range between 0% and 200% of target, depending on actual performance during the performance period. - (3) Reflects RSUs granted to our NEOs in 2024. - (4) Represents the grant date fair value determined pursuant to FASB ASC Topic 718, based on the closing price of our common stock on the applicable grant date.
+The closing price of our common stock on March 1, 2024 was \$52.58 per share.
+See Note 12 to the notes to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2024 filed with the Securities and Exchange Commission for a discussion of all assumptions made in the calculation of this amount. - (5) Mr. Awodiran joined the Company in May 2023 and separated service from the Company effective February 18, 2025

-(4) Mr. Mr. Moreau retired in October 2023.

-(5) Mr. Awodiran joined the Company in May 2023.